 Prospective memory is vital for managing responsibilities.
 It helps us arrange a plan in order to perform day-to-day activities.
 Ideally, tasks related to prospective memory appear regularly.
 Some tasks are as simple as remembering to stop at a store to shop for groceries.
 While others include remembering to call your friends to wish them a happy birthday.
-Children with an ADHD symptom often require assistance and skill to help improve prospective memory.
+Children with ADHD symptoms often require assistance and skill to help improve prospective memory.
 In this blog, we will cover three skills that can help parents recognize how to improve their child’s prospective memory.

 There are two common types of prospective memories: the first one is event-based, and the second one is time-based.
 Event-based memories help us remember small things like submitting an assignment as soon as the class begins.
 Whereas time-based remembrance is mostly related to performing an action like reaching dance class at 6:00 P.M.
 Both types of prospective memories are further divided into four stages: